We cover everything you need to know about probate, including what probate is and how to avoid it.

 The type of assistance a probate attorney provides will depend on whether or not there is a will, but in either scenario, they can be a valuable resource and help make sure the estate is administered as efficiently as possible.

-For more complicated cases, choosing not to hire a lawyer can actually increase the overall length and cost of probate.
+For more complicated cases, choosing not to hire a probate lawyer can actually increase the probate costs and length of the process.

 If you are handling a complex probate case, or generally feel like you could use some guidance, you may want to consider hiring an experienced probate attorney.
 (And if you speak with lawyers, here are the key questions to ask a probate attorney).